 4. Toys for proprioception.
 Proprioceptive toys also deal with movement, but they throw in the element of pressure.
 People who have trouble regulating balance may also have trouble regulating pressure (like pressing too hard or too soft on paper while drawing), and may desire additional sensory input through movements with force — think jumping, stomping, or tight hugs.
 A cozy pod swing or trampoline will help provide the proprioceptive input they're seeking.

 The Best Sensory Toy Gifts

-Whether you're shopping for a child in your life or your own little one, make this holiday extra special with a toy they'll love to play with.
-Ready to find your perfect gift?
-Keep scrolling for the 16 best sensory toys for kids that will make great gifts this holiday season.
+Whether you're shopping for a child in your life or your own little one, make their day extra special with a toy they'll love to play with.
+Ready to find the perfect gift?
+Keep scrolling for the 16 best sensory toys for kids that will make great gifts for years to come.

 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.